 Her award winning website gives advice on the other 24 countries she's been to but has become the go-to site on India travel, focusing on off beat places & “glamorous travel”.

 Hippie in Heels has been featured in ELLE magazine & was voted by Flipkey on of the top 25 female bloggers to follow this year.
-You can follow her adventures for all the India information you need on Facebook, Twitter, Instagram, and Google Plus.
+You can follow the adventures in India with Hippie in Heels on Facebook, Twitter, Instagram, and Google Plus.